 Fujita: I suspect that many companies probably began readying their responses during the six-month grace period after their annual general meeting of shareholders.
 On the other hand, Olympus, after instituting the new management team three years ago, went about constructing its corporate governance system while considering all the principles that would eventually be included in the code.
 For this reason, corporate governance awareness is very well entrenched within the Company.
-The Basic Policy for Corporate Governance was formulated based on the content of the Corporate Governance Code.
+The Basic Policy for Corporate Governance code.
 I believe that Olympus' ability to create this policy in such a short period of time is a testament to the hard work of the management team to date.

-Unotoro: Olympus announced that it will adhere to all of the
+Unotoro: Olympus announced that it will adhere to all of the principles of the code.
+Now, all that is left is to steadily push forward with this plan.